frankdekker/fine-diff/README.md

 ```

 ### Comparison policies
-- `DEFAULT`: the standard diff strategy and will take whitespace difference into account.
+- `DEFAULT`: the standard diff strategy and will take whitespace differences into account.
-- `TRIM_WHITESPACES`: will take out leading and trailing whitespaces out of the diff.
+- `TRIM_WHITESPACES`: will take leading and trailing whitespaces out of the diff.
-- `IGNORE_WHITESPACES`: will take out all whitespaces changes out of the diff.
+- `IGNORE_WHITESPACES`: will take all whitespace differences out of the diff.

 ## About us